 Instructions to Applicant Skill Objective Vehicle Inspection and Knowledge Explain and demonstrate a vehicle inspection.
-The purpose of this phase component is to ensure that the applicant understands and can demonstrate a comprehensive vehicle inspection for safety, operation, condition, and is able to communicate the procedure to students.
+The purpose of this phase is to ensure that the applicant understands and can demonstrate a comprehensive vehicle inspection for safety, operation, condition, and is able to communicate the procedure to students.
 Each driver is responsible and accountable for the safety and operation of their equipment to ensure that it meets mechanical and safety standards.
 It is essential that each driver inspect their vehicle before departing on a trip.
 The inspection must involve a complete circle check of the vehicle you will be driving.
-You will check a number of items along the inside and outside of the tractor and trailer.
+You will check a number of items along the inside and outside of the truck.
 Your inspection will take you full circle around your vehicle.
 Following a routine using the same steps every time will help to not overlook any part of your inspection requirements.
-Notes: Expected Applicant Feedback PRIOR TO STARTING PROCEDURE Tractor-trailer is on level terrain and at a safe location Set parking/spring brake Ensure that the engine has been shut off Chock the wheels (15 by 15 centimetre block) EXTERIOR INSPECTION Circle Check: complete circle around the vehicle Hood: Is not missing and is secure Bumper, Fender: Is not missing, broken, bent, or corroded or have sharp edges and is securely mounted Mirrors: Should be securely mounted and adjusted to the appropriate setting for the driver.
+Notes: Expected Applicant Feedback Prior to starting procedure: Tractor-trailer is on level terrain and at a safe location Set parking/spring brake Ensure that the engine has been shut off Chock the wheels (15 by 15 centimetre block) Exterior Inspection: Circle Check: complete circle around the vehicle Hood: Is not missing and is secure Bumper, Fender: Is not missing, broken, bent, or corroded or have sharp edges and is securely mounted and adjusted to the appropriate setting for the driver.
 Check for damage that affects the proper functioning of the mirror Windows: Check for cracks, discolouration, exposed sharp edges, or missing parts.
-Cracks or chips in any area swept by windshield wipers must not be greater than 25millimetres in diameter Windshield Wipers: Must function in accordance with the manufacturer's specifications.
-Each wiper arm and blade assembly must sweep the area specified by the manufacturer and provide effective clearing of the windshield
+Cracks or chips in any area swept by windshield wipers must not be greater than 25 millimetres in diameter